Jainism and Sikhism: History

 The sacred books of Jainism are called Agamas.
 The Jaina Agamas or scriptures are the works of the immediate disciples of Mahavira.
 The first sacred books of the Jaina are in Prakrit or Ardha Magadhi language.
 They were given their written form in the 5th century at Vallabhi, in Gujarat.
 Dr. L.M.
 Joshi is of the opinion that the literature of Jainism is vast and varied.
 Its subject matter includes not only ascetic culture, morality, religion and philosophy, but also fables fairy-tales, legendary romances, history, hagiography, mythology and cosmology.
 "The body of literature known as Agamas includes a large number of texts.
 These are divided into two classes" Anga Agamas or the original twelve books and Angabahya Agamas or the texts outside of the original twelve books.

 The Jain Scriptures are the source books of Jain ethics, yoga, religion, philosophy and mythology.
 The Tattvartha Sutra is a famous book which summarizes Jain teachings.
-The Acharanga Sutra deals chiefly with the ethical conduct and discipline of monks.
+The Ācārāṅga Sūtra deals chiefly with the ethical conduct and discipline of monks.
 The Kalpasutra describes in detail the life-story of Mahavira.
 A most remarkable description of hells is given in Sutrakritanga.
 The Sthananga discusses dogmatic topics, The Upasakadasha deals with pious men of the time of Mahavira.
 The contents of other book are mixed and varied.
 They deal with myths and legends, ethical and monastic discipline, hells and heavens, cosmology and astrology.

 The Jain system, like the Buddhist, is non-theistic.
 It does not acknowledge the existence of a Creator God.
 Another important feature is that it is a pluralistic system.
 The atmans are many, infinite in number.
 Moksha is not absorption into the supreme but the attainment of a perfect, luminous and blessed atman which is without body and without actions.

 Philosophically, an important contribution of Jainism is the doctrine of anekantavada.
 The Jaina thinkers thought that reality can be examined from many (aneka) standpoints (anta).
 A thing can be described from at least seven standpoints (saptabhangi) and all can be equally true.
 This doctrine has contributed to the tolerance of contrary opinions among theologians and philosophers.
 In modern times, when exclusive claims of religions are under strain, this doctrine has a special relevance and meaning.